 As a young boy, and a member of our Choir Boys, each Sunday I attended and sang at the 8 AM “Children’s Mass” at my home parish of Saint Francis Xavier in Newark, N.J.
-Following Mass, I walked home – and over breakfast, I watched a WCBS-TV Channel 2 program “Lamp Unto My Feet.”
-The congenial host was George Crothers who from week to week introduced religious leaders of Jewish, Protestant and Catholic congregations in the New York metropolitan area.
-This public affairs program was an attempt to create dialogue among religious groups who in the 1950’s barely knew one another.
+Following Mass, I walked home – and over breakfast, I watched a WCBS-TV Channel 2 program, “Lamp Unto My Feet.”
+The friendly host was George Crothers, who, from week to week, introduced religious leaders of Jewish, Protestant, and Catholic congregations in the New York metropolitan area.
+This public affairs program was an attempt to create a dialogue among religious groups who, in the 1950s, barely knew one another.

-In fact, this television program was my only exposure to the people and ideas of religious groups other than my Roman Catholic upbringing.
-In a way, it prepared me for the dialogue that would be sparked in this very place – namely Vatican Council II and the call for reconciliation among Christians as well as inter-religious dialogue among those people of “good faith.”
+This television program was my only exposure to the people and ideas of religious groups other than my Roman Catholic upbringing.
+It prepared me for the dialogue that would be sparked in this very place – namely Vatican Council II and the call for reconciliation among Christians as well as inter-religious dialogue among those people of “good faith.”

-We have experienced in this week of prayer for Christian Unity, how Pope Francis has acknowledge the gift of unity has moved us to work collaboratively on grave concerns such as human trafficking and modern slavery.
-We have listened to words of Archbishop David Moxon, and his invitation to take up the work of the “Global Freedom Network.”
+We have experienced this week of prayer for Christian Unity.
+How Pope Francis has acknowledged the gift of unity has moved us to work collaboratively on grave concerns such as human trafficking and modern slavery.
+We have listened to the words of Archbishop David Moxon, and his invitation to take up the work of the “Global Freedom Network.”

 Several years ago, I was working on a “preaching project,” where I tried to identify the best preaching and what practices are needed to improve homilies and sermons.

-Clearly, Keller has a particular style worth paying attention to – more like a scripture class, where he opens the scripture for his listeners, and goes deeply into the interpretation and the application of text to daily life.
+Keller has a particular style worth paying attention to – more like a scripture class, where he opens the scripture for his listeners and goes deeply into the interpretation and the application of the text to daily life.

 What was most interesting to me – was how this particular urban congregation employed social media and their website to engage from week to week those in attendance.
-Sometimes, their outreach included theological matters but often their staff addressed issues of social concerns as well as matters of how to meet other Christians in their urban neighborhood.
-In effect, in the big city, this was their way to build community for social action and solidarity.
+Sometimes, their outreach included theological matters, but their staff often addressed issues of social concerns and how to meet other Christians in their urban neighborhood.
+In effect, in the big city, this was their way of building a community for social action and solidarity.

-Again, we need a “lamp unto our feet and a light to our path” to see more clearly the common journey that brings us to one another and to Christ.
+We need a “lamp unto our feet and a light to our path” to see the shared journey that brings us to one another and Christ.